 A hot water boiler heats water until it is hot… enough.
 The boiler pushes hot water through the same network of pipes to radiators where the steam cools and condenses.
 Then, it is transported back to the boiler where it is reheated.

 A service call or tune-up for heaters should be done annually.
 In Utah, families plan a service call twice a year due to the changing seasons.

 Steam and hot water systems are energy efficient for many reasons.
 A steam system requires more energy to boil the water and uses less heat during heat transfer.
 The hot water design uses less energy for hot water creation.
 Steam designs are very efficient at heat transfer and often are used in cold areas or homes with poor insulation.
 The design is used in commercial and industrial buildings.
 Because they use pumps to circulate water, many of today’s hot water boilers are more efficient than steam.
 You can still find steam designs that are as efficient or more efficient than hot water.
 The efficiency of each depends on the manufacturer, heat source, size and other factors.

 Like any heating system, the accessories that steam and hot-water systems require are different.
 A hot water boiler circulates hot water through a pump.
 However, a steam boiler doesn’t require a pump as steam fills the pipes naturally and returns to the system via gravity.
-Consider hiring a service company for tune-ups.
+Consider hiring boiler services denver co for tune-ups.

 These systems are both boilers and will cost you about the same to install or service.
 You will need to weigh the cost of fuel (gas, electricity and oil) when deciding between a steam system or a hot water system.
 Also, consider the cost of the system, Utah tax credits and other details such as service and maintenance.